abbr/BillEase/README.md

 Deleting an organization is disallowed unless all consumption records associated with the organization are deleted.
 #### Rates
 *Rates* define services and corresponding rates.
 It has following columns:
-  * Title - defines a service
+  * Title - name of the service
-  * Unit Price - price rate
+  * Unit Price
   * UOM - unit of measure
   * Denominator - a number combined with UOM to form the denominator of the rate.
 Denominator is used for round-up calculation.
 For example, let's say the service being provided is data storage, and the price is $10 per 5GB per month.
-In this case Unit Price is $5, UOM is GB, and denominator is 5.
-When priced this way, consumption less than 5GB is rounded-up to 5GB.
+In this case Unit Price is $10, UOM is GB, and denominator is 5.
+When priced this way, consumption is rounded-up at the incremental of 5GB.
 For instance, 6GB costs $20, as opposed to $12 if the rate is defined quasi-equivalently as $2 per GB per month.

-Changing *Unit Price* or *Denominator* only affects future charges.
+Changing *Unit Price* or *Denominator* only affects future charge calculations.
 Deleting a rate entry is disallowed unless all consumption records associated with the rate are deleted.

 #### Consumptions
 *Consumptions* list is used to upload meter readings.
 It has following columns: